PSPDFKit/Xamarin-Android/README.md

 ## Xamarin Forms

-Xamarin Forms does not support embedding Fragments, however you can show a new Activity, so fullscreen PDF display is possible.
+You can use PSPDFKit SDK with Xamarin.Forms in 3 ways:

+1. Using a Custom PageRenderer and embedding a `PdfFragment`, see `PdfViewerPageRenderer.cs` and `PdfViewerPage.cs` inside our [provided Xamarin.Forms example](https://github.com/PSPDFKit/Xamarin-iOS/tree/master/Examples/XamarinForms).
+2. Showing a `PdfActivity`.
 See [the provided Xamarin.Forms example](https://github.com/PSPDFKit/Xamarin-iOS/tree/master/Examples/XamarinForms) for further details.

-Xamarin.Forms does not allow highjacking the `ContentPage`, so by default only fullscreen presentation is allowed.
-With the new [Xamarin.Forms embedding](https://blog.xamarin.com/unleashed-embedding-xamarin-forms-in-xamarin-native/), you can take any ContentPage and add it to your native applications.
+3. Using [Xamarin.Forms embedding](https://blog.xamarin.com/unleashed-embedding-xamarin-forms-in-xamarin-native/), you can take any ContentPage and add it to your native applications.

 # PSPDFKit Instant